nashvilletreatmentsolutions-a-1

 Does Greening Out Mean I’m Addicted to Marijuana?

 Going through a green out doesn’t mean that you have developed cannabis use disorder, which is the clinical term for marijuana addiction.
 But if you experience multiple green outs, this could be a sign that you have lost control of your marijuana use.
-(And yes, contrary to an unfortunately persistent myth, it is possible to become addicted to marijuana.)

 If you think that you might be addicted to marijuana, ask yourself the following questions: